 Mary Pettis-Sarley produces a line of yarn called Twirl, made from the fiber of animals who graze her Napa Valley ranch.
 A portion of her yarns are dyed in Northern California grown indigo.
 She started with a research vat in 2015 and she is now growing her own indigo at scale, composting with other farmers, and fermenting her dye.

-(Photos above by Dustin Kahn)
+(Photos below by Dustin Kahn)